Using Pinterest for Your Business

 Pinterest drives 3.8 times more sales than other platforms and 90% of weekly Pinners make purchase decisions on Pinterest.

 Ready to start Pinning?
 I thought you might be.
 Well here's how.
-First things first, you need to create a Business account and not a personal account, as using a Business account you have access to resources and analytics.
+First things first, you need to create a Business account and not a personal account, as you will only get access to resources and analytics by using a Business account.

 Vertical Imagery Data shows 82% of users browse Pinterest on mobile.
 Aim for a 2:3 aspect ratio to avoid ending up with awkwardly cropped images.